mightyleader/Multipeer_Talk/presentation.md

 ##Disconnects on breakpoints
 ##Good candidate for a Singleton*

+^ Yes I know - Singletons considered harmful -
+The advice I was given in the labs at DubDub was to keep it in a Singleton

 ---
 #[fit]Browser
 ###```MCBrowserViewController *bvc = [[MCBrowserViewController alloc] initWithServiceType:(NSString *)serviceType session:(MCSession *)session];```

+^ OK, to browse we have a few options depending on your requirements and bravery.
+MCBrowserViewController is the vanilla option.

 ---
 #[fit]Browser
 ###```MCBrowserViewController *bvc = [[MCBrowserViewController alloc] initWithServiceType:(NSString *)serviceType session:(MCSession *)session];```
 ###[fit]use a reverse DNS notation for service type

+^ init with a serviceType in reverse DNS form and your session object.
+So what do you get for this?...

 ---
 #[fit]Browser
 #[fit]"Easy mode"
 ![220%,right](https://dl.dropboxusercontent.com/u/5034400/MPP/mcbrowservc.png)

+^ you get a canned view controller you can display to browse for peers on your service.

 ---
 #[fit]Browser
 #[fit]"Easy mode"
 ##[fit]handles invites
 ![220%,right](https://dl.dropboxusercontent.com/u/5034400/MPP/mcbrowservc.png)

+^you can send and receive invites and see the connected and local peers

 ---
 #[fit]Browser